 History of Nexium

 When PPIs were initially approved in the 1980s, they were thought to be safe.
-However, further use has elucidated their side effects.
+However, further use has elucidated its side effects.
 PPIs have been associated with hip fracture, stomach problems, pneumonia, C. diff, interstitial nephritis, most germane to what we are talking about here, kidney injuries.

 The FDA recommends taking Nexium for the shortest possible time at the lowest possible dose.
 Other side effects include allergic reaction including itching or hives, swelling in face or hands, chest tightness, difficulty breathing, blistering, rapid heartbeat, fever, joint pain, weight gain, seizures, dizziness, muscle cramps, stomach pain, nausea, vomiting, weight loss, and bloody or black stools.

-PPIs have also been linked to an inflammatory kidney disease known as acute interstitial nephritis (AIN), which leads to swelling of spaces inside the kidney and cause fever, rash, blood in the urine, and decreased urine output.
+PPIs have also been linked to an inflammatory kidney disease known as acute interstitial nephritis (AIN), which leads to swelling of spaces inside the kidney and causes fever, rash, blood in the urine, and decreased urine output.
 Recently, there have been reports that Nexium is associated with chronic kidney disease (CKD), a kidney disorder to eventually leads to renal failure.

-CKD is a tough disease that causes the gradual loss of kidney function.
+CKD is a tough disease that causes a gradual loss of kidney function.
 One real problem with CKD is the lack of warning.
 CKD is often diagnosed by testing creatinine blood levels.
 But creatinine levels are often normal in the early stages of CKD.
 So often by the time the disease is diagnosed, it is too late to prevent permanent damage.

 A study published in February 2016 in JAMA Internal Medicine investigated a potential association between the use of PPIs and CKD.
 In this study, 10,482 participants were followed from an initial visit between 1996-1999 to 2011 who used PPIs.
 The participants who used PPI were compared with participants who did not use a drug, as well as participants who used another class of acid-reducing drugs, histamine2 (H2) receptor antagonists that include Zantac, Tagamet, and Pepcid.
 The study found that PPI use was associated with a 20% to 50% higher rate of CKD.
 In comparison, the use of H2 receptor antagonists was not associated with any kidney problems.
 Also, using a PPI twice daily was associated with a higher rate of CKD than using it once daily.
 The study also tested the association of PPIs and CKD in a separate group of 250,000 patients, where it also noted the association.
 Thus, this study established an association of PPIs, including Nexium, with CKD.